Geeck03/FlashFantasy/USER_GUIDE.md

 # User guide

-## FlashFantasy Flashcard app purpose
+## FlashFantasy a gamified flashcard app
 A fantasy themed gamified flash card app that allows the user to create and study a deck, create quests (tasks) that can be marked as completed, and prompts the user to play one of two games or continue studying after the user finishes studying a flashcard deck.
 The flashcard system uses a spaced repetition algorithm to enhance learning.
 The purpose of the app is to help “gamify” the user's studying routine.
 With the occasional game being mixed in with the user's studying,